 Technology will also have the potential to free up capacity on the roads by making logistics, ordering and supply operate more efficiently.
 3D printing might change how and where companies manufacture products — shortening the distance between production and consumption.
 There is also last mile logistics where companies like Uber can activate people driving near a house or a supply centre to pick up a delivery of goods and take it somewhere near their intended destination.
 That’s particularly prevalent in Asia where there are more experimental things going on.

-That leap in technology is already there.
+Alan Mak: That leap in technology is already there.
 Right?
 We already have car clubs and car shares in Toronto, which use phones to find a nearby car.
-The next leap is maybe autonomise those cars.
+The next leap is maybe autonomize those cars.

-I think car clubs are already quite popular in Japan especially in the bigger cities and surrounding areas.
-Ongoing maintenance costs of having a car (tax, insurance and parking) can be quite prohibitive if you live in the centre of Tokyo considering how seldom you may actually drive, so having the flexibility to just pay a low monthly charge and have access to a car whenever you need it can be a convenient way to avoid excessive fees etc. It can also be really handy for trips outside of the city, if say, you want to go hiking and you need a car to get there or back.
-Outside the centre and in more rural areas transport options can be limited, for example there may only be a bus and it may only depart once every 1-2 hours.
+Lauren Kerr: I think that car clubs are already quite popular in Japan especially in the bigger cities and surrounding areas.
+The ongoing maintenance costs of having a car (tax, insurance and parking) can be quite prohibitive if you live in the centre of Tokyo considering how seldom you may actually drive, so having the flexibility to just pay a low monthly charge and have access to a car whenever you need it can be a convenient way to avoid excessive fees etc. It can also be really handy for trips outside of the city, if say you want to go hiking and you need a car to get there or back.
+Outside the centre and in more rural areas transport options can be limited, for example there may only be a bus and it may only depart once every one-two hours.
 Using technology to get around this just makes so much sense.

 The danger is self-diagnosis causing people to seek out more healthcare than they actually need.
-But perhaps this too can become more formalised through technology and bring some of the cost out of health organisations from the bottom so that more money can be spent on a more detailed and complicated technology to do it more effectively with some of the more serious health issues.
+But perhaps this too can become more formalized through technology and bring some of the cost out of health organizations from the bottom so that more money can be spent on a more detailed and complicated technology to do it more effectively with some of the more serious health issues.

 © 2019 KPMG International Cooperative (“KPMG International”), a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.
 All rights reserved.